+Section 4.
 Approval and Authorization to Execute.
-Section 4.
-Mayor, or her designee, and the Corporation Secretary are hereby authorized to execute and deliver a second amendment to the FY 2022-2023 City Grant Agreement between the City of Jacksonville and the Jacksonville Historical Society, Inc., in substantially the form attached hereto as Revised Exhibit 2, labeled as "Revised Exhibit 2, Rev 2nd Amd to Agmt, March 4, 2024 - NCSPHS" and incorporated herein by this reference (the "Second Amendment"), to extend the term of the Agreement to March 31, 2026, and to increase the City's maximum indebtedness under the Agreement by an additional \$2,027,000 for a new total maximum indebtedness not-to-exceed the lesser (i)\$2,527,000, or (ii) 75 percent of the Project Budget less \$50,000 in previously disbursed funds.
-The Second Amendment may include such additions, deletions and changes as may be reasonable, necessary and incidental for carrying out the purposes thereof, as may be acceptable to the Mayor, or her designee, with such inclusion and acceptance being evidenced by execution of the Second Amendment by the Mayor, or her designee; provided however, no modifications to the Second Amendment may increase the financial obligations of the City to an amount in excess of the amount stated herein or decrease the duties and obligations of the JHS, and any such modifications shall be approval by the Office of General Counsel and the Office of Risk Management for appropriate insurance and indemnification terms.
-For the purposes of this Ordinance, the term "technical changes" is defined as those changes having no financial impact to the City, and any other non-substantive changes that do not substantively increase the duties and responsibilities of the City under the provisions of the Agreement.
+The Mayor, or her designee, and the Corporation Secretary are hereby authorized to execute and deliver a second amendment to the FY 2022-2023 City Grant Agreement between the City of Jacksonville and the Jacksonville Historical Society, Inc., in substantially the form attached hereto as Exhibit 2 and incorporated herein by this reference (the "Second Amendment"), to extend the term of the Agreement to March 31, 2026, and to increase the City's maximum indebtedness under the Agreement by an additional \$2,027,000 for a new total maximum indebtedness not-to-exceed the lesser of (i)\$2,577,000 or (ii) 75 percent of the Project Budget.
+The Second Amendment may include such additions, deletions and changes as may be reasonable, necessary and incidental for carrying out the purposes thereof, as may be acceptable to the Mayor, or her designee, with such inclusion and acceptance being evidenced by execution of the Second Amendment by the Mayor, or her designee; provided however, no modifications to the Second Amendment may increase the financial obligations of the City to an amount in excess of the amount stated herein or decrease the duties and obligations of the JHS, and any such modifications shall be technical only and shall be subject to appropriate legal review and approval by the Office of General Counsel and the Office of Risk Management for appropriate insurance and indemnification terms.
+For the purposes of this Ordinance, the term "technical changes" is defined as those changes having no financial impact to the City, and any other non-substantive changes that do not substantively increase 1 2 the duties and responsibilities of the City under the provisions of 3 the Agreement.
+4 Section 5.
+Oversight Department.
+The Grants and Contract Compliance Division of the Finance and Administration Department 5 shall oversee the Agreement described herein.
+6 7 Effective Date.
+This Ordinance shall become Section 6.
+8 effective upon signature by the Mayor or upon becoming effective 9 without the Mayor's signature.
+10 11 Form Approved: